antonio-ramasco/design_patterns/README.md

-The goal of this project is to create a library of Design Pattern to use in real life projects.
+The goal of this project is to create a library of design patterns to use everyday in real projects.The pattern should require minimal code to be used.